 Technically, The Trans Siberian Express doesn’t exist, I’ve Googled it to check.
-It’s the Trans Siberian Railway or the Trans Mongolian Railway.
-But when I booked my tickets back in 2001, I booked tickets on the Trans Siberian Express, so I’m keeping that for now.
+It’s the Trans Siberian Railway or the Trans Mongolian Express or Railway.
+But when I booked my tickets I booked tickets on the Trans Siberian Express, so I’m keeping that for now.
 We left the train in Mongolia for a few days.
 It was an incredible experience, an amazing country.
 If you are wondering where to go on a round the world trip ( RTW), seriously consider Mongolia.

 We’ve already done where to go on a RTW.
 Part 1: Russia.
 We left off where we boarded the train.
 So now to the next bit, getting to Mongolia.

 Before we left the UK we’d become aware that Mongolia was suffering from an outbreak of bubonic plague, spread by lemmings, apparently.
-But it’s fully curable these days so we decided to suck it up ( princess).
+But it’s fully curable these days so we decided to suck it up.
 How bad could bubonic plague be?

-Mongolian guy had a few more words of English, he played cards with James.
+Mongolian guy had a few more words of English and he played cards with Chef.
 We all got along pretty well, sharing food and smiles, but mostly not understanding each other at all.
 I love long train journeys, sitting, observing, watching the world go by, inside, and outside the train.

-There is a dining car, it also sells beer.
+There was a dining car, it also sold beer.
 I didn’t eat there at all so I can’t comment.
-I expect they serve borscht.
+I expect they served borscht.

 Mongolia: Ulan Bator

 Mongolia was excellent, a very strange and different sort of place.
 I’ve said before that I think we travel to find the different.
-Well we found it here!
+Well, we certainly found it here.

 A shower and a change of clothes was heaven after four nights on the train.
-We had one night in the town of Ulan Bator, enough time to explore, visit a fantastic Buddhist monastery complete with chanting monks, change some money and eat out at one of the many Chenghis restaurants and sample lard on toast, with Borscht.
+We had one night in the town of Ulan Bator, enough time to explore, visit a fantastic Buddhist monastery complete with chanting monks, change some money and eat out at one of the many Chenghis restaurants.
+We got to sample lard on toast, a local specialty, with borscht.

 Next morning they whisked us away for our Traditional Mongolian Ger Camp Experience